MARK37 Resources

 Consumer Data Protection Act (VCDPA)

 The template most other states copied.
 Basic consumer rights to access, fix, delete, and opt out of data sales.
 Only the Attorney General can enforce it — you can’t sue a company yourself.
 Applies to businesses that handle data on 100,000+ Virginians, or 25,000+ if selling data is a major revenue source.
+2026 update: Governor Spanberger signed SB 338 on April 13, 2026, adding a hard ban on the sale of precise geolocation data — effective July 1, 2026.
+Virginia becomes the third state with this prohibition (after Maryland and Oregon).
 Jan 1, 2023

 Colorado